A signpost page to some of the best independent explanations of the facts on climate change.

 Pathways for reaching Zero Carbon

 Scientists have calculated the total amount of fossil fuels we can burn whilst retaining a ‘medium’ chance of remaining within 1.5 degrees of temperature rise.
 The rate at which we need to transition to zero carbon depends on how quickly we start acting.
+But the world needs to achieve net zero emissions by around 2040.
 Note that we aren’t even talking about certainties here.
 A conservative approach would not see us straying anywhere near as close to the danger line, which is why many are calling for moving onto a ‘war footing’ to achieve carbon neutrality much faster.

 The dotted line crossing at 2050 shows a pathway for keeping global average temperature rise within 2 degrees.
 When you hear the Met Office chap above on how that extra half a degree is likely to make the effects of global heating twice as bad, delaying until 2050 does seem extraordinarily reckless.
 Unfortunately this is the UK government’s current policy, and UK isn’t even on track with that.
 This report from parliament’s own scrutiny body, the Committee on Climate Change highlights their concerns about lack of progress.

-The above chart applies to the entire world.
-Poorer countries can’t avoid emissions rising for a while as people emerge from poverty, and strive for a developed world lifestyle.
-This means other countries, like ours, have to move faster.
+The above chart describes global emissions.
+Poorer countries can’t avoid emissions rising for a while as their populations emerge from poverty, and strive for a developed world lifestyle.
+This means more developed countries, like ours, have to move faster.
 We also have to recognise that countries like Russia are not going to play a responsible role.
-It’s hard to avoid the conclusion that there is a heavy responsibility for older economies like UK with a historic responsibility for emissions to act more quickly.
+It’s hard to avoid the conclusion that there is an onus on older economies like UK who bear historic responsibility for emissions to act more quickly.